dreamtools/dreamtools/dreamtools/dream8/D8C2/README.rst

 Overview
 ===========

-This directory contains tools for scoring of the 2 sub challenges of NIEHS-NCATS-UNC DREAM Toxicogenetics Challenge.
+This directory contains tools for scoring of the two sub challenges of NIEHS-NCATS-UNC DREAM Toxicogenetics Challenge.

 Subchallenge 1